Candle in the Tomb (TV series): Plot

-A former soldier named Hu Bayi meets an old comrade, Wang Kaixuan and ekes out a living by reselling cassette tapes.
+A former soldier named Hu Bayi meets an old comrade, Wang Kaixuan and seeks out a living by reselling cassette tapes.
 While helping Wang retrieve a piece of jade from an antiques merchant nicknamed Big Golden Tooth.
 During the faceoff, Hu's heirloom compass that belonged to a long lineage of tomb raiders was noticed by Big Golden Tooth and Hu and Wang were persuaded to explore the possibility of an alternative job by reselling unearthing antiques as tomb raiders.
-They later join an archaeological team sponsored by Shirley Yang to find the location of a mysterious ancient city of Jingjue in a desert region, stopping by the Kunlun glaciers and braving the black sandstorms in the process.
+They later join an archaeological team sponsored by Shirley Yang to find the location of the mysterious ancient city of Jingjue in a desert region, stopping by the Kunlun glaciers and braving the black sandstorms in the process.